magdiel85281/titanic/README.md

 In plotting the feature importance, we can see that the top features having an influence on predictions are Sex, Fare, Age, and Pclass.

 ![feat_imp](img/feat_imp.PNG)

+# Afterword
+We appear to be overfitting on the training data for two reasons:

+- When applying the optimized parameters that resulted from grid search to the training set, we ended up with a pretty decent accuracy of 0.877.
+However, when creating predictions from the unseen data, the submission returned an accuracy score of 0.778.
+This is a significant difference from our cross-validation.

+- The optimized `max-depth` parameter that resulted from grid search was 7 when we have 54, mostly categorical, features.

+There are a few things that come to mind that could mitigate the overfitting.
+This will be revisted.